raf simons’s new calvin klein campaign stars underwear, jeans, and andy warhol | watch | i-D

 "It's a celebration of Calvin Klein's iconic underwear and jeans, acknowledging their status as Pop and showing them in the world of art," Simons explained to WWD.
 Pieter Mulier, the brand's creative director, added, "Looks were specifically chosen from the Calvin Klein archive for the campaign; it's both a recognition of design firsts and the photographic history of the brand that made these garments famous."

 The campaign comes just three days before Simons shows his first collection for Calvin Klein at New York Fashion Week on Friday.
 Seems like he's pretty stoked to finally be starting his CK revolution.
-Simons has already made the brand's ready-to-wear collections co-ed, reinvigorated the brand's made-to-measure service with Millie Bobby Brown, and introduced a new Calvin Klein logo — a collaboration, naturally, with Factory Records art legend (and his fall/winter 03 teammate) Peter Saville.
+Simons has already made the brand's ready-to-wear collections co-ed, reinvigorated the brand's made-to-measure service with Millie Bobby Brown, and introduced a new Calvin Klein logo — a collaboration, naturally, with Factory Records art legend (and his autumn/winter 03 collection collaborator) Peter Saville.

 Text Hannah Ongley